 What else had unhinged him …something to do, perhaps, with the gap between our dreams and our realities.
 John Le Carre A narrow pagdandi meandered up the sheer south-west face of the looming mountain.
-Rahman climbed in slow deliberate steps, avoiding the jagged edges, drawing in long even breaths, as oxygen levels kept falling every […]
+Rahman climbed in slow deliberate steps, avoiding the jagged edges, drawing in long even breaths, as the air got thin and […]

 Dr Sengupta lives in CR park.
 He is older, doesn’t drive these days on Delhi’s ever-more maddening roads but his mind does at times drift back to now faint, adrenaline-tinted memories, and a nostalgic-ache for those more adventurous times.
 Meanwhile, in these last few years, Mrs Sengupta has taken complete charge of their new vehicle […]